 [The phrase “a new creature”] means a new creation in a moral sense. . . .
 It means, evidently, that there is a change produced in the renewed heart of man that is equivalent to the act of creation, and that bears a strong resemblance to it – a change, so to speak, as if the man was made over again, and had become new.

 Their former prejudices, opinions, habits, attachments pass away.
 Their supreme love of self passes away.
 Their love of sins passes away.
 Their love of the world passes away.
 Their supreme attachment to their earthly friends rather than God passes away.
 Their love of sin, their sensuality, pride, vanity, levity, ambition, passes away.
 There is a deep and radical change on all these subjects – a change which commences at the new birth; which is carried on by progressive sanctification. . . .

-In reference to the same verse of scripture, Matthew Poole’s English Annotations on the Holy Bible emphasizes that those who are not true Christians will not have the new nature that true Christians experience.
+In reference to the same scripture, Matthew Poole’s English Annotations on the Holy Bible emphasizes that those who are not true Christians will not have the new nature that true Christians experience.
 Poole says,

 Old things are passed away, old affections, passions, notions, etc. He hath the same soul, but new qualities, new apprehensions in his understanding, new inclinations in his will and affections, new thoughts, counsels, and designs.
 The predicate showeth, that the term, be in Christ, cannot be understood of those that are only in the church, and turned from paganism to the Christian faith; for there are many such in the world, in whom there is no new creation, and who have in them nothing of this new creature.